Seth-Lamancusa/26quick/README.md

 ### Direction

-By its' nature this is a very expandable project, and something of a perpetual work-in-progress.
+By its nature this is a very expandable project, and something of a perpetual work-in-progress.
 The data analysis is currently preliminary and small in scale (limited to a single session), so concrete goals for the future of this project include:
 * **Data collection**: This is the fun part.
 To take advantage of the aforementioned long skill curve and conducivity to large samples, I'll of course have to generate these samples by playing the game.
 * **Research questions**:
   - *Microscopic*